rydmike/flex_color_scheme/README.md

 flutter run --release
 ```

-The result is a sample app that uses one of the built-in color schemes as its theme.
-Has a light/dark/system theme
+The result is a sample app that uses one of the built-in "Oh Mandy red" color schemes as its theme.
+Has a
-mode switch, includes theme colors and widget samples, so you can see the theme colors and theme impact
+light/dark/system theme mode switch, includes a theme colors and Material UI widget samples, so you can
-on common Material widgets.
+see the theme colors and theme's impact on common Material UI widgets.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex1al.png?raw=true" alt="ColorScheme example 1 light" width="150"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex1bl.png?raw=true" alt="ColorScheme example 1 lightb" width="150"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex1cl.png?raw=true" alt="ColorScheme example 1 dark" width="150"/>

-> **Building the other examples**
+> **Building the examples**
->If you clone the repository to build the examples, then open the package `/example` folder with your IDE to build
+>If you cloned the repository to build the examples, you can open the package `/example` folder with your IDE to build
 >the above default example.
 This example is the same as the example in the `/example/lib/example1` folder.
 >
 >If you want to build the other examples, without setting up different configurations in your IDE for the different
->main files, you can just copy and paste each example's code into the `/example/lib/main.dart` file to build it.
+>main files, you can copy and paste the wanted example's `main.dart` code into the `/example/lib/main.dart` file to
+> build it from your IDE.
 >
->Just change the relative import for the all shared imports to:
+>After copying the other example content, change the relative import for the "all shared imports" file to:
 >`import 'all_shared_imports.dart';`
->and for examples 4 and 5, also the sub page import to:
+>and for examples 4 and 5, also the "sub page" import to:
 >`import 'shared/sub_page.dart';`

 ### Live WEB Demos of the Examples